DragonSenses/complete-ecommerce-store/journey.md

 To solve `ERESOLVE` error in 2 steps:

 1. Remove `node_modules` and `package_lock.json`
-2. Run the command to install packaages & dependencies using `--legacy-peer-deps` flag
+2. Run the command to install packages & dependencies using `--legacy-peer-deps` flag

 ```sh
 npm install --legacy-peer-deps